-Whether you’re left a lot of money from an inheritance or a smaller amount, receiving cash unexpectedly can leave people dizzy with possibilities.
+Whether you’ve left a lot of money from an inheritance or a smaller amount, receiving cash unexpectedly can leave people dizzy with possibilities.
 Can you finally take that European vacation you’ve always dreamed of?
 Buy a hot convertible?
 Quit your job?

 Experts are clear that you should do none of those things—at least not for about a year after you’ve received this money.

 As a probate attorney in South Florida, I have many clients who are fortunate to have been left an inheritance from the estate of their parents, other relatives, or good friends.
-I understand the temptation to do something fun and exciting with money you didn’t have to work for (at least not in the traditional sense; if you took care of your elderly parents that was plenty of work).
+I understand the temptation to do something fun and exciting with money you didn’t have to work for (at least not in the traditional sense; if you took care of your elderly parents that were plenty of work).

 But experts agree that treating an inheritance like Monopoly money is a mistake.

 According to the Federal Reserve, about 30 percent of all inheritances range from $50,000 to $250,000, with about 15 percent being even more than that.
 But even if you receive less, it can still have an impact on your life.

 The New York Times recently ran an article showcasing various beneficiaries and how they dealt with their newfound gains.
 For example, the article shares the story of two sisters who each received several hundred thousand dollars when their father passed away.
 One invested the money wisely, helping to ensure a better future than her pension as a retired teacher was providing.
 The other bought a new car and condo—and subsequently struggled to meet the monthly payments of her new home.